-Kalex's contribution to our Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for the nine months ended September 30, 2022 was 5% of total revenues and less than 1% of total net loss.
-Additionally, as at September 30, 2022 ,Kalex's current assets were below 5% of consolidated current assets and current liabilities were below 2% of consolidated current liabilities, and its non-current assets and non-current liabilities were 2% of consolidated non-current assets and non-current liabilities, respectively.
+Kalex's contribution to our Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for Fiscal 2022 was 6% of total revenues and a positive 3% of total net loss, excluding the amortization of intangible assets.
+Additionally, as at December 31, 2022, Kalex's current assets were 3% of consolidated current assets and current liabilities were 3% of consolidated current liabilities, and its non-current assets were below 1% of consolidated non-current assets, and non-current liabilities were 2% of consolidated non-current assets and non-current liabilities, respectively.

-Loyalty Lane's contribution to our Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for the nine months ended September 30, 2022 was 8% of total revenues and 3% of total net loss.
-Additionally, as at September 30, 2022, Loyalty Lane's current assets were below 3% of consolidated current assets and current liabilities were 5% of consolidated current liabilities, and its non-current assets and non-current liabilities were below 1% of consolidated non-current assets and non-current liabilities, respectively.
+Loyalty Lane's contribution to our Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for Fiscal 2022 was 8% of total revenues and less than 1% of total net loss, excluding the amortization of intangible assets.
+Additionally, as at December 31 2022, Loyalty Lane's current assets were 3% of consolidated current assets and current liabilities were less than 7% of consolidated current liabilities, and its non-current assets and non-current liabilities were below 1% of consolidated non-current assets and non-current liabilities, respectively.

-Counter Solution's contribution to our Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for the nine months ended September 30, 2022 was less than 1% of total revenues and less than 2% of total net loss.
-Additionally, as at September 30, 2022, Counter Solution's current assets were 8% of consolidated current assets and current liabilities were below 15% of consolidated current liabilities, and its non-current assets and non-current liabilities, respectively.
+Counter Solution's contribution to our Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for Fiscal 2022 was less than 2% of total revenues and less than 1% of total net loss, excluding the amortization of intangible assets.
+Additionally, as at December 31, 2022, Counter Solution's current assets were 9% of consolidated current assets and current liabilities were below 14% of consolidated current liabilities, and its non-current assets and non-current liabilities were below 1% of consolidated non-current assets and non-current liabilities, respectively.